jcward/ascsh/README.md

 Setup
 -----

+FlashDevelop users don't need to do any setup, as `ascsh.jar` is included in version 4.6.1 and later.
+Command-line users should follow these instructions:

 Clone (or download) the repo and run `ant install`.
 This will install `ascsh` and `acsshd` into the AIR SDK bin and lib directories.
 You must have the `AIR_HOME` environment variable configured to point to your AIR SDK.